rancher/wrangler/README.md

 The sample project does the same things as the standard Kubernetes [sample controller](https://github.com/kubernetes/sample-controller) but just using this framework and patterns.

-To use the sample clone this project to a proper GOPATH and then.
-[ALPHA - MIGHT NOT WORK ATM]
+To use the sample clone this project to a proper GOPATH and then

 ```bash
 cd $GOPATH/src/github.com/rancher/wrangler/sample